 The mission of the Seminole Soil and Water Conservation District is to provide the administration of programs to conserve and promote healthy soils, water, forests and wildlife in Seminole County.

 The Seminole Soil and Water Conservation District helps:

-- Implement farm, ranch community, and forestland conservation practices to protect soil productivity, water quality, and quantity and wildlife habitat.
+- Implement farm, ranch and forestland conservation practices to protect soil productivity, water quality and quantity, air quality and wildlife habitat;

-- Reach out to schools and communities to teach the value of protecting our natural resources.
+- Reach out to communities and schools to teach the value of natural resources and encourage conservation efforts.

 We offer educational programs and materials that help people conserve the natural resources that make Seminole County the beautiful location that drew so many of us to this area.
 We offer advice and can provide materials that help residents make good choices in landscaping that are both Water-Wise and beautiful.
 We can also offer information about ways to conserve water inside and outside the home.

 More about us…